We aim to deliver the highest standard

 - All dissatisfaction will be appropriately looked into with the minimum of delay.
 In rare instances, where it is taking longer than expected to investigate, you will be advised of the delay.

-- You will receive a detailed response to your dissatisfaction setting out, as a minimum, what has been found by any investigation, any changes made in the light of the lessons learned from the dissatisfaction and any other action proposed.
+- You will receive a detailed response to your complaint setting out, as a minimum, what has been found by any investigation, any changes made in the light of the lessons learned from the dissatisfaction and any other action proposed.
 Any specific action relating to any members of staff, however, will not be discussed, except in wholly exceptional circumstances.

 Exceptionally, some issues are more complex and therefore may require longer to investigate.
 If this is the case, you will receive a response describing what is being done, and when a full reply can be expected and from whom.